luogan1234/prerequisite-prediction/README.md

 Process:

-1. Run `bash get_data.sh` to download datasets.
+1. Run `python init.py` to download datasets.
 Dataset introduction is at `dataset/readme.md`.

 2. Run `bash experiment_main.sh` to do main experiments.